goturak/LaboSMTP/README.md

 The last one, *parseConfig* uses the Properties package in java to parse specific field that we want our application to know.

 ##### PrankGenerator.java
+This class is used to generate a prank.
+It does so by generating a group by selecting victims among the all the victims parsed by the config manager and selecting a random from all available messages.